 - a Dark Chocolate decoration topping

-The main part of the recipe is the Vegan Chocolate Mousse.
+The main part of the Raspberry Chocolate Tart is the Vegan Chocolate Mousse Tart Filling.
 You want to create a mousse that is silky and creamy, but that is solid enough to not collapse when the tart is cut.
 The trick to achieve this specific consistency lays in two essential ingredients:

 - Agar Agar Powder